AElfProject/AElf/docs/resources/smart-contract-apis/association.md

     - **minimal vote threshold**: the value for the minimal vote threshold.
   - **ProposerWhiteList**:
     - **proposers**: proposer whitelist.
-- **organization address feedback method**: organization address call back method which replies the caller contract with organization address.
+- **organization address feedback method**: organization address callback method which replies the organization address to caller contract.

-Creates an organization by system contract and returns its address.
+After a successful execution, an **OrganizationCreated** event log can be found in the transaction result.

+**OrganizationCreated**:
+- **organization address**: the address of newly created organization

 ## **ChangeOrganizationMember**